rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/build_iso.md

 docker run -v $PWD:/cOS -v /var/run:/var/run --entrypoint /usr/bin/luet-makeiso -ti --rm quay.io/costoolkit/toolchain ./iso.yaml --image $IMAGE
 ```

-Where `iso.yaml` is the iso specification file, and `--image $IMAGE` is the container image you want to build the ISO for.
+Where `iso.yaml` is the iso specification file, and `--image $IMAGE` is the container image you want to build the ISO for, you might want to check on [how to build bootable images](../creating_bootable_images).

 An example of a yaml file using the cos-toolkit opensuse repositories: